In an ideal world, your sales team spends the vast majority of their time engaging with your potential buyer.

 When A Lead/Contact Isn’t Found, Import Them Into SalesLoft

 How?
 Let’s dive into an example.
 Say your SDRs are divided by territories and they are only reaching out to people with the title “manager.”
-When you create the automation rule to import these specific leads, add criteria for the specific states or territories based off your Salesforce fields as well as the title field.
-Once the rule is saved, the import will occur when that criteria is met constantly keeping your sales engagement up-to-date without the pain of searching for them.
+When you create the automation rule to import these specific leads, add criteria for the specific states or territories based on your Salesforce fields as well as the title field.
+Once the rule is saved, the import will occur when that criterion is met constantly keeping your sales engagement up-to-date without the pain of searching for them.

 Prioritize Engagement When Stats Change on an Email